 16. Day Sixteen – To Thame (3820m) – (Approx 5 hour trek)

-Trekking further east along a well define trail, we are well in Khumbu region and we continue descending to the Thame Stream and on reaching it to Thegpo from here we get magnificent views of Mounts Ama Dablam, Makalu and Lumding Himal.
-Passing through shepherd huts and pastoral lands, we finally get to Thame where we lodge for the night.
+Trekking further east along a well defined trail, we are well in the Khumbu region and we continue descending to the Thame Stream and, on reaching it to Thegpo, we get magnificent views of Mounts Ama Dablam, Makalu and Lumding Himal.
+Passing through shepherd huts and pastoral lands, we finally get to Thame, where we lodge for the night.

 17. Day Seventeen – To Namche Bazaar (3440m) – (Approx 6 hour trek)

 We trek to the affluent town of the Khumbu region, Namche Bazaar.
-Heading further east downhill for a short while, we cross Bhote Koshi River and after twenty minutes or so, we gradually begin ascending uphill passing a number of villages, mani walls, prayer inscribed on fluttering flags and on boulders, we get to Khunde and Khumjung from where Namche comes into view.
-After a 45 minute hike downhill, we hit the town.
-O/N stay in lodge.
+Heading further east downhill for a short while, we cross the Bhote Koshi River and, after twenty minutes or so, we gradually begin ascending uphill, passing a number of villages, mani walls, and prayers inscribed on fluttering flags and on boulders.
+We get to Khunde and Khumjung, from where Namche comes into view.
+After a 45-minute hike downhill, we hit the town.
+O/N stay in the lodge.

 18. Day Eighteen – To Lukla (2800m) – (Approx 7 hour trek)

-An hour’s trek gets us to confluence Bhote Khosi and Imatjse Rivers to make way for Dudh Koshi which we follow most of the way till Pakding in the backdrop of the highest mountain in the world, Everest.
-Walking leisurely through lush green scenery we reach Cheplung and finally Lukla.
-O/N stay at lodge.
+An hour’s trek gets us to the confluence of the Bhote Khosi and Imatjse Rivers to make way for the Dudh Koshi, which we follow most of the way till Pakding in the backdrop of the highest mountain in the world, Everest.
+Walking leisurely through lush green scenery, we reach Cheplung and finally Lukla.
+O/N stay at the lodge.

 19. Day Nineteen – To Kathmandu (1400m) – (40 min Flight)

-A forty-five hike to the airport in Lukla gets us in time to catch our early morning flight to Kathmandu.
-In air you would catch the panoramic view of many Himalayan mountain peaks above 8000m and Mount Everest the highest in the World.
-You get to freshen up at the hotel and then, to either rest for the remaining part of the day or to go sightseeing and buy souvenirs.
+A forty-five minute hike to the airport in Lukla gets us there in time to catch our early morning flight to Kathmandu.
+In the air, you would catch a panoramic view of many Himalayan mountain peaks above 8000m and Mount Everest, the highest in the world.
+You get to freshen up at the hotel and then choose to either rest for the remaining part of the day or go sightseeing and buy souvenirs.

 20. Day Twenty – Farewell